 Will I have to go to court?
 Again, it depends, but most civil lawsuits are settled out of court.
 If you do have to go to court, you will want an attorney by your side.
 At Townsend Law, we want to help car accident victims get back to their lives after the crash.

 We will support you and advocate for your rights, striving towards earning you the compensation you need and deserve in the wake of a motor vehicle accident.

 The steps to take in the aftermath of a serious auto accident are critical.
 Some of these tips and examples could happen in a different order or not at all, but can all offer some insight on what to do after an auto accident.

 The police reports and accident reports can show who was determined to be the at-fault driver in the auto accident.

 You might be offered an insurance settlement if the other driver was at fault.
 Before accepting or signing anything, you should speak with a car crash lawyer.

 Your attorney can tell you if a settlement offer is reasonable based on the serious injuries you’ve sustained.
 Many times, first offers are lower than they should be in the hopes that people will quickly sign off before realizing the amount won’t cover the medical attention costs and property damage caused by the accident.

 Your lawyer can protect you from making a mistake that could cost you thousands of dollars.

 Additionally, your personal injury attorney can review the details of your accident and determine if a civil lawsuit makes sense.
 In cases of severe injuries, insurance may not cover all of your losses.
 There are limits to vehicular insurance coverage.
-A civil lawsuit could help you recover the expenses and losses that exceed the maximum benefits from your motor vehicle policy for your medical attention and medical bills, property damage, as well as any pain and suffering or punitive damages.
+A civil lawsuit could help you recover the expenses and losses exceeding the maximum benefits from your motor vehicle policy for your medical attention and medical bills, property damage, and any pain and suffering or punitive damages.